obsidian-html/obsidian-html/readme.md

 # Quirks
+## Be careful with these folder names in your vault
+The following folders will be created in the HTML output, that might overwrite any notes that you have in similarly named folders:

+- `tags`
+- `98682199-5ac9-448c-afc8-23ab7359a91b-static` (okay, this one is prefixed with a guid exactly because we want to avoid overwriting your notes in the output.)

 ## Toggle: relative_path_md
 This toggle controlls whether links to/out of folders are done in a relative or an absolute way.